If you’re wondering what to serve with chicken salad sandwiches to help make them into a complete meal, you’ve come to the right place!

 12. Peach Iced Tea

-Now don’t just serve water with your chicken salad sandwich!
-Especially during the summer, the sandwich yearns for the companionship of a cold beverage to combat that sweltering heat.
+This sandwich yearns for the companionship of a cold beverage during the summer to combat the sweltering heat.

 But you don’t want high-calorie soda.
 So instead, try this insanely flavorful peach iced tea.